aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/4000-create-construct-lib-construct-code.md

 ## Summary

-In this section, we have created the ConstructLib code in a structure expected by the ConstructLib pipline code (that we created in previous section).
-Next section we will look into how to create the pipeline instance from the pipeline CDK code which will then build, transpile, publish artifacts to our Internal ConstructHub.
+In this section, we structured the construct library construct code in a way that is expected by the construct library pipline code.
+In the next section we deploy the pipeline to build, transpile, and publish artifacts to our Internal Construct Hub.